opnfv/yardstick/docs/testing/user/userguide/14-nsb-operation.rst

      |  5 | agg1 | AZ_NAME_1         |
      +----+------+-------------------+

-2. If no host aggregates are configured, please use `steps above`__ to configure them.

-__ `Create a host aggregate`_
+2. If no host aggregates are configured, please follow the instructions to `Create a host aggregate`_

-3. Run the SampleVNF PROX scale-out test case, specifying the availability zone of each VNF and traffic generator as a task arguments.
+3. Run the SampleVNF PROX scale-out test case, specifying the ``availability zone`` of each VNF and traffic generator as task arguments.

    .. note:: The ``az_0`` and ``az_1`` should be changed according to the host
       aggregates created in the OpenStack.

    .. code-block:: console

-     yardstick -d task start\
+     yardstick -d task start \
      <repo>/samples/vnf_samples/nsut/prox/tc_prox_heat_context_l2fwd_multiflow-2-scale-out.yaml\
        --task-args='{
          "num_vnfs": 4, "availability_zone": {